achiikun/monolitum/modules.md

 ## : monolitum\entity
 Classes to define and use data.
-This framework relies on entities and attributes to perform: parameters and forms parsing, database operations.
+This framework relies on entities and attributes to perform: get/post parameter parsing, form validation and database operations.

 ### Dependencies
 - monolitum/core

 ## : monolitum\backend
-Generic Nodes to work with parameters, page routing.
+Generic Nodes to work with get/post parameters, page routing and resource management.

 ### Dependencies
 - monolitum/core